 Though some ships spend the entire year sailing the same itineraries, many relocate to follow the sun.
-Few cruise vessels stay in Europe when thermometers drop, so between September and November there is a veritable armada of ships crossing from Britain to the United States, calling at Iceland and the Canadian Maritimes en route.
-Likewise in spring many ships, having spent winter months in the Caribbean and South America, head back to Britain via the Azores and the Iberian Peninsula.
+Few ships stay in Europe when the weather turns, so between September and November there is a veritable armada of ships crossing from Britain to the U.S. and Caribbean, calling at Iceland and the Canadian Maritimes en route.
+Likewise, in spring many ships, having spent winter in the Caribbean and South America, head back to Britain via the Azores, Canary Islands and Iberian Peninsula.

-These one-way voyages are often sold at a discount as they are not part of regular sailing schedules.
+These one-way voyages are often sold at discount prices as they are not part of regular sailing schedules.
 To attract passengers, cruise lines may theme them with topics ranging from food and wine, to theatre, and big band music.
-Enhanced enrichment programmes are also scheduled to make these voyages appealing to those who seek a more stimulating experience.
+Enhanced enrichment programmes also make these voyages appealing.

 How do I find a repositioning cruise?

 Some cruise lines' websites have a transatlantic or oceanic voyages category in their search options.
-For those that don't, entering March, April and May in the sailing months search box usually reveals these springtime sailings from North American ports as well as hubs in the Caribbean and sometimes cities in Latin America.
-Likewise searching for cruises between September and November will reveal westbound repositioning voyages.
+For those that don't, entering March, April and May in the sailing months search box usually reveals springtime sailings from North American ports as well as hubs in the Caribbean and sometimes cities in Latin America.
+Similarly, searching for cruises between September and November will show westbound repositioning voyages.

 Why should I take a repositioning cruise?

-With unbelievably low rates per day, there is no denying the value of these voyages.
-Cruise companies occasionally take delivery of a new vessel from a European shipyard before it sails in U.S. waters and sometimes these trips are snapped up by those who want to be the first to sail on new ships –- such as Royal Caribbean's Quantum of the Seas sailing from Southampton to New York in November 2014.
+With unbelievably low rates per day, these voyages offer great value for money.
+Cruise companies occasionally take delivery of a new vessel from a European shipyard before it sails in U.S. waters and these trips are snapped up by those who want to be the first to sail on new ships.

 What are the downsides?